department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-same-day">How long will it take to start getting help once I contact VA?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-same-day">How long will it take for me to start getting help once I contact VA?</button>
 <div id="questions-same-day" class="usa-accordion-content">

 You'll start receiving help the day you reach out to us.
-We offer same-day services to make sure we can either address your mental health need, or schedule the right follow-up care, right away.
+We offer same-day services to make sure we can either address your mental health needs or schedule the right follow-up care right away.
 The specific care you receive will depend on how urgent your needs are and the level of treatment you're looking for.

 **Same-day services may include care such as:**
 - Meeting face-to-face with a VA health care provider (including walk-in appointments at a clinic or urgent care center)